shonitta/study-code-library/python/pandas-cast-speed-test/README.md

 ## Result

-The speed of casting to np.array is 40 times faster compared to other methods.
+The speed of casting from np.array is 40 times faster compared to other methods.

 ```
 case1_from_list: 1.551819 sec